Why You Should Look into Acupuncture for Neuropathy

 Acupuncture also targets pain relief by stimulating the body’s natural painkillers (endorphins), which can help ease the aching and weakness associated with this type of neuropathy.
 With regular treatments, acupuncture can support both pain management and muscle function.

-Acupuncture for Focal Neuropathy
+Acupuncture for Diabetic Peripheral Neuropathy

 Focal neuropathy impacts specific body areas, often causing sudden, sharp pain.
 Acupuncture for focal neuropathy relieves localized pain by inserting needles at particular points near the affected area.
 This can provide immediate relief from pain and discomfort.